jadamsit/Meme-Creating-Site/README.md

 Some of it's functionalities include:

-Authentication using Google Account
+Authentication using Google Account,
-Display of all memes created
+Display of all memes created,
-Approval process of memes by administrator
+Approval process of memes by administrator,
-"Like" feature to show who likes what memes
+"Like" feature to show who likes what memes,
-Webhooks to show memes to all users signed in when a new one is created Creation of Meme applying text and filters using C# Filter memes by who created them
+Webhooks to show memes to all users signed in when a new one is created, Creation of Meme applying text and filters using C#, Filter memes by who created them,